Rao236/conectout/README.md

 # conectout
-ConectOut is a india based 'NGO','NFO' Organization work from [GURUGRAM,HARYANA,INDIA].
+ConectOut is a  public Organization.
 Primary work of ConectOut Organization is protocol & technologies licensing and standardization on new technologies . we dovelop open sorce and free internet product.